 - Next, spread the rest of the cake batter over the cinnamon sugar layer.
 Again, do your best to spread in an even layer, getting to the edges and corners.

 - Next.
 Sprinkle the streusel mixture evenly over the top of the cake. very lightly press the streusel in.

 - Bake the cake for 40 minutes.
 A toothpick inserted into the center of the cake should come out clean.

-- Allow the cake to cool for at least 5 minutes before cutting to serve.
+- Let the cake cool for at least 5 minutes before cutting to serve.
 The cake can stay in your baking dish to cool.

 - Store leftover cake in an airtight container for up to 3 days on the countertop or place into fridge for up to 7 days.